Muskan-Git-Code/Notes/src/main/java/Theory/C_Cpp_Java_Spring.md

 Transfer control of objects to a framework.

 ### Dependency Injection (DI)
-Includes necessary dependencies through IOC.
+Injecting necessary dependencies through IOC.
 Example: Using `@Autowired` annotation for injecting service class to controller.

 ---